 The Higher Education Act allows student financial aid administrators to address unusual circumstances utilizing professional judgment.
 If you or your family’s financial situation has significantly changed from 2020 (the tax year used on your 2022-2023 aid application), you may request a re-evaluation of your aid eligibility using more current information.
 The change may result in a revision of your Expected Family Contribution (EFC), which in some cases may increase your financial aid eligibility.
 Unfortunately, we cannot guarantee that each review will produce a specific, desired outcome.

 - For Fall and Spring or Spring only: April 7, 2023

 - For dependency status changes due to marital status: February 24, 2023

 To initiate a Professional Judgement (PJ) Appeal:

-- The student will need to schedule an appointment with a Financial Aid and Scholarship’s Counselor
+- The student will need call our office to request an appointment with a Financial Aid and Scholarships Counselor beginning June 1.

 - After the counselor appointment, if the circumstances appear to warrant an adjustment, the student will be directed to our Student Forms portal to submit their appeal electronically.

 To submit an appeal you will need to provide:

 - Documentation supporting your circumstances.
 Submitting as much detailed documentation as possible reduces the need for additional follow up.